-No, the Chicken Squad is a fictional agency inspired by the real team of provincial inspectors who enforce Canadian food standards in BC.
+No, the Chicken Squad and Chicken Squad Intelligence are fictional agencies inspired by the real team of provincial inspectors who enforce Canadian food standards in BC.
 The real inspectors don’t carry guns or bust bad guys, instead they work with farmers and regulators to ensure all the chicken raised in BC meets On Farm Food Safety, Animal Care and Biosecurity guidelines.

-I’ve read that “broiler” chickens get so big that they become crippled by their own weight.
-Is this true?
+I've heard that "Broiler" chickens get so big that they become crippled by their own weight.
+Is that true?

 None!
 Fresh, raw chicken meat is additive-free.
 However, some chicken products (such as chicken labelled “seasoned”) could include additives.
 This is because the word “seasoned” means the meat has been processed using a mixture of salt, water and/or sodium phosphate to allow the product to retain some of its moisture when cooked (sometimes flavouring is added too).
 Single ingredient meat products, like boneless, skinless chicken breasts, thighs, etc. will have no ingredient lists, no mention of “seasoning,” and therefore, no additives.